Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

   timestamp = regex_replace(timestamp(), "[- TZ:]", "")
 }
 ```
 Defines a local variable timestamp that formats the current timestamp.
 This is useful for generating a unique AMI name.
-This unique AMI is important as it makes the script dynamic and reuseable without having to always edit the AMI name before creating any new version for the AMI.
+This unique AMI name is important as it makes the script dynamic and reuseable without having to always edit the AMI name before creating any new version for the AMI.

 To add the timestamp variable, on the packer official website, click on "tutorial", select "AWS", then click on "Variable"